AlibabaResearch/RoTS/README.md

-# RoTS: Robustness-driven Trajectory Synthesis
+# Recovering Policy-Induced Errors: Benchmarking and Trajectory Synthesis for Robust GUI Agents

 **[ICML 2026]** Official code for the paper:
 **"Recovering Policy-Induced Errors: Benchmarking and Trajectory Synthesis for Robust GUI Agents"**